mweststrate/relative-deps/README.md

 # Summary

 Relative deps introduces an additional dependency section in `package.json`, called `relativeDependencies`.
-This section contains paths to the local sources of any dependency, that will be build and installed over the publicly available versions, when needed.
+This section contains paths to the local sources of any dependency, that will be built and installed over the publicly available versions, when needed.

 Example `package.json`: